State-of-the-Art Hybrid System Takes Visitors Where No One Has Gone

 But visitors to the John C. Wells Planetarium can get a good idea of what they would see on such a journey.

-"You can fly to these newly discovered exo-planets, you can orbit them, you get a sense of what they would look like," said Shanil Virani, former director of the planetarium.
+"You can fly to these newly discovered exoplanets, you can orbit them, you get a sense of what they would look like," said Shanil Virani, former director of the planetarium.
 "You get a real perspective in terms of size, in terms of mass, in terms of color.
 You also get a real sense of how close they are in our galactic neighborhood."

 In 2013, the planetarium upgraded the video system that makes such journeys possible, installing a Evans & Sutherland Digistar 5 system that displays full-dome videos that are two-and-a-half times sharper than high-definition television.
 “Digistar 5 really brings planetarium astrophysics into the 21st century and this ability to convey these sometimes complicated ideas in a very beautiful, elegant, immersive way on the dome gives you the perspective as if you were a time traveler or an astronaut visiting this alien worlds” says Virani.

-The video upgrade makes the Wells Planetarium one of only a handful planetariums in the world currently to have both the Digistar 5 ultra-high resoltion digital projection system and a Goto CHRONOS opto-mechanical star projection system.
+The video upgrade makes the Wells Planetarium one of only a handful planetariums in the world currently to have both the Digistar 5 ultra-high resolution digital projection system and a Goto CHRONOS opto-mechanical star projection system.
 The planetarium can display the nighttime sky as it would appear from anywhere on earth at any time of year.
 It also shows planetarium visitors what the nighttime sky would look like without interference from lights, something that's practically impossible from just about anywhere on Earth.
 The star projector to show students and visitors that light pollution isn’t just a big city problem.
 By displaying what the Shenandoah Valley looks like with and without light pollution, audiences gain a better understanding of the damaging effects.

 The planetarium's full-dome feature shows gives visitors a total-immersion-in-space experience, something they can do for free on Saturdays from September through the end of June.
 The planetarium presents short full dome movies about space exploration and discovery every Saturday.
 The 11 a.m. and 1 p.m. shows are intended for audiences with young children while the later shows, at 2:15 and 3:30 p.m., caters to older children and adults.
 Each show is followed by a live star talk highlighting the Valley sky -- the stars, planets and constellations that visitors can see at that time of the year on a clear night in their backyard.